- 18 years of age or above

 - Students will be required to attend several preparatory meetings and on-campus theatre performances during the second half of spring semester.
 Information on these meetings and performances will be provided as part of the application process.
 Arrangements can be made for accepted students at other campuses to meet pre-departure requirements.

-This program is for Schreyer Scholars in all majors, and at any Penn State campus, who want an intensive academic and cultural experience in the theatre capital of the English-speaking world.
-The London Study Tour embarks on its 37th year.
+The London Study Tour embarks on its 38th year!
 Professor Raymond Sage of Penn State's School of Theatre will organize and guide the tour, and teach its course component, Theatre 490H.

 Program Leader Information

 - Raymond Sage, Associate Professor of Theater, College of Arts and Architecture